deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18234/index.md

 > </details>

-> Table 8 shows the BLEU scores on the WMT dataset for different multi-draft schemes while varying the temperature of the two draft models.
+> Table 8 shows the BLEU scores on the WMT dataset for different decoding methods with varying temperatures for the draft models.

 </details>